Economic, Social and Environmental Council

 It has thirty-six members, appointed for three years by Sovereign Ordinance:

-- 12 members presented by the Government on the basis of their expertise
+- A governmental group: 12 members presented by the Government on the basis of their expertise

 Ms Caroline ROUGAIGNON-VERNIN